Program Book Advertising

 Library Adopt-A-Book Program

-In 2016, 89 students came from 26 states, one US territory and 10 foreign countries.
-Texas was the most represented state, with a combined 17 students attending from the following 9 schools:
+In 2017, 88 students came from 29 states and 12 foreign countries.
+Texas was represented by 13 students attending the following 7 schools:

 Rice University, Shepherd School of Music